rknop/mosthosts/README.md

 ## Finding spectra

 The library ``desi_specinfo.py`` is what you can use to pull out the spectra of a given mosthosts object.
+It will only work on NERSC, because it assumes it has access to the DESI files that are on cfs there.

 To use it, import the file into your script.
 Instantiate a SpectrumInfo object with:

 ```
     specinfo = SpecInfo( ra, dec, desipasswd='...' )